 About the Project

-This year, a total of 17 researchers from a mixture of Anglophone and Francophone countries in Africa are conducting original, fieldwork-based research on how to address human security issues that may be arising from Chinese economic engagements.
+Approximately 30 researchers from a mixture of Anglophone and Francophone countries in Africa have conducted original, fieldwork-based research on how to address human security issues that may be arising from Chinese economic engagements.
+The first and second iterations of the program culminated in research conferences in South Africa and Nigeria, respectively.

-Their academic independence and rigor are ensured by the research advisory committee, who guide and support the researchers’ work and dissemination.
+The scholars’ academic independence and rigor are ensured by the research advisory committee, who guide and support the researchers’ work and its dissemination.
 The four members of this research advisory committee also serve as advisors on research design, facilitate networking with other experts in their fields and co-organize periodic virtual training workshops.